Monmouth: Sport, leisure and tourism

-Monmouth is home to Monmouth Town F.C., a football club founded around 1905 and enjoying a relatively successful run of form.
-Monmouth Town F.C. plays in the Ardal League South East (third tier) at the Chippenham Sports Ground, located at Blestium Street.
+Monmouth is home to Monmouth Town F.C., a football club founded around 1905.
+It plays in the Ardal League South East (third tier) at the Chippenham Sports Ground.
 The town has a leisure centre, on the site of the comprehensive school, with a 20m x 10m swimming pool.
 In 2011 the swimming pool underwent a £300,000 refurbishment.
 There is an 18-hole golf course on the edge of the town, as well as the Rolls Golf Club at The Hendre.
-Monmouth is also home to Monmouth Rowing Club, taking advantage of the River Wye.
 There are also cricket, bowls and rugby clubs.
-Monmouth is the current training base for the Welsh Men's National Lacrosse team.
-The team trained at Monmouth Girls School in preparation for the 2014 world championships.
+Monmouth is the current training base for the Welsh Men's National Lacrosse team, which trained at Monmouth Girls School before the 2014 world championships.
+Monmouth has a rowing tradition on the River Wye, with the Monmouth Rowing Club, founded in 1928, whose boathouse also hosts the rowing clubs of Monmouth Comprehensive School and of Monmouth School for Girls, and Monmouth School for Boys Rowing club, which has its own boathouse on the opposite bank of the Wye.

 Monmouth has been established as a tourist centre for some 200 years.
 It is in close proximity to the Forest of Dean and Wye Valley.
 Tourist attractions within the town include the castle, the museum, the Nelson Garden and the Shire Hall where the Tourist Information Centre and visitor centre is located.
 The area is also attractive to walkers.
 Both the Offa's Dyke Path, a long-distance footpath beginning in Chepstow and finishing in North Wales, and the Wye Valley Walk passing through the town.
-In May 2020 the specialist international beekeeping charity organisation Bees for Development announced that Monmouth had become a "Bee Town", the first of its kind in the UK.
-As well as being home to the charity, the town hosts an annual Bee Festival" various bee-themed events, and its County and Town Councils have special policies in place for pollinators.